 And if you’ve successfully sold group products, you wonder what the next step is to scale your business.

 Deep down you know it’s possible to grow your business because you see other people doing it.

-Like Kendrick Shope, the creator of the Authentic Selling® process, and the founder of Sales School.
+Like Kendrick Shope, the creator of the Authentic Selling® process, and the founder of Authentic Selling® University (formerly Sales School).

 In less than a year, Kendrick transformed her $199 starter offer into a 12-month package that she sold for $15,000.
 Her business quickly grew to six figures, and a few years later, it hit a million dollars in revenue.